allure-framework/allure-python/allure-behave/examples/testplan.rst

 ------------------------------

-If you link you scenarios to corresponding test cases with the :code:`as_id` label, you can specify this ID instead to filter tests in the testplan:
+If you link you scenarios to corresponding test cases with the :code:`as_id` label, you can filter them by those IDs instead:

 **testplan-1.feature**: